Stjepan Vuleta

-Stjepan Vuleta (born 29 October 1993) is a Swiss professional footballer who last played FC Wacker Innsbruck in the Austrian Bundesliga.
-He plays as a forward.
+Stjepan Vuleta (born 29 October 1993) is a retired Swiss professional footballer who played as a forward.
+Vuleta retired at the end of 2021 due to injuries.

 His father Franjo Vuleta was emigrated from Bosnia and Herzegovina to Switzerland due to the Bosnian war.

 Career

 Basel

 Vuleta came through the ranks in Basel.
 He played in their U-16 team and was part of the team that won the Swiss Championship in 2008 and 2009.
 He then played in their U-18 team and again became Swiss U-18 champion, Vuleta played two years in the Basel U-21 team before he signed a three-year professional contract and joined their first team.

 Vuleta made his official first team debut, playing in the starting eleven, in a UEFA Champions League preliminary stage match against Flora Tallinn on 24 July 2012, which Basel won 3–0.
 He played his Swiss Super League debut on 25 August 2012, as he was substituted in, during the 1–2 away defeat in the AFG Arena against St. Gallen.